mikechambers/dcli/src/dclim/README.md

             Valid values are default (Default) and tsv.

-            tsv outputs in a tab (\t) seperated format of name / value pairs with lines ending in a new line character (\n). [default: default]
+            tsv outputs in a tab (\t) separated format of name / value pairs with lines ending in a new line character (\n). [default: default]
 ```